JCWasmx86/mesonlsp/SECURITY.md

 # Security Policy

+## Scope
+Only code in `src/` is within the scope of this security policy, as it's the only code shipped to the user.
+For all other kinds of vulnerabilities - unless you can show that it could harm the user, simply open an issue or make a PR.

 ## Supported Versions
 The only supported version is the most recent version.
 No LTS releases or similar are provided/supported.